AlterWL/Battery_SOC_Estimation/README.md

 ---

 This small project comes from the simulation part of my college graduation design which aimed to estimate the state of charge(SOC) of lithium battery.
 I mainly finished the experiments, parameters identification and simulation of extended kalman filter(EKF).
 The completion unscented kalman filter(UKF) simulation is thanks to the contribution from my friend, Pengcheng Gu.
-The BBDST working condition block is also benefit from the help so my senior, Cong Jiang.
+The BBDST working condition block is also benefit from the help of my senior, Cong Jiang.

 ## General Content

-Li-Battery model building, parameters identification and verification, SOC estimation using extended kalman filter in Matlab, through two ways(in two different folders):
+Li-Battery model building, parameters identification and verification, SOC estimation using extended kalman filter(EKF) through two ways:

-1. Simulinks
+1. Simulinks(EKF only)
-2. Scripts
+2. Scripts(EKF&UKF)

 ## First Try